netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 datastore as in the running datastore.

-If a node in the candidate datastore holds different data than in the running datastore, the server has a choice of what to return.
+If a node in the candidate datastore holds different data than in the running datastore, the server has a choice of what to return:

-- The server MAY return a txid-unknown value (e.g. "!").
+  - The server MAY return a txid-unknown value (e.g., "!").
 This may be convenient in servers that do not know a priori what txids will be used in a future, possible commit of the canidate.

   - If the txid-unknown value is not returned, the server MUST return the s-txid value the node will have after commit, assuming the client makes no further changes of the candidate datastore.
 If a client makes further changes in the candidate datastore, the s-txid value MAY change.

 See the example in
 [Candidate Datastore Transactions](#candidate-datastore-transactions).